SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_CreditSuisse.md

 In our case, the data appears as we would expect it to.
 However, we want to modify the sheet such that the following cleaning steps are applied:

 - With the **0CreditSuisse** spreadsheet, we face the issue that both the duration and the interest rates are located in a single column.
 These pieces of information need to be split into two separate columns.
-- If there's no number in column D, the row should be deleted.
+- If there's no value in column D, the row should be deleted.
 - Duplicate rows should be removed.
 - The header should appear only once.
 <br><br>